 The latest in the popular “Hidden Chepstow” series takes us on a gentle walk around a town centre that is no longer there!
 The talk reveals the amazing changes in this part of town and its previous identities, many of which are lost in the mists of time.
 But we will clear those mists!
 The walk is accompanied by illustrative folders with relative pictures/sketches/newspaper cutting etc, as far back at 1620.
 The walk leader was born in Chepstow over 70 years ago and likes to refer to this series of walks as “Hidden Chepstow” because much of it is anecdotal information not found in any guide-book.

-Nelson Street and Welsh Street town centre car parks recommended (charges apply).
+Nelson Street car park (charges apply) is adjacent to St Mary's Priory.
 Public transport: St Mary's Priory and the Town Gate are a short walk from Chepstow bus and railway stations.

 |